domidanke/event_finder/README.md

 # This will use a local version of auth, firestore, and firestorage
 # To properly terminate the emulator suite, press ctrl+c

+# If ports are occupied, use the following command to make space for the emulator suite: sudo npx kill-port 8080